-The problems of employment and wages, monetary and fiscal problems, foreign trade and exchanges, etc.
+The problems of employment and wages, monetary and fiscal problems, foreign trade and exchanges, etc. Designed as a survey of the field of economics for those who do not intend to take courses at the upper college level.

-44. Development of Economic Institutions.
+44. DEVELOPMENT OF ECONOMIC INSTITUTIONS.
 3 credits.

 A study of medieval and modern economic history.
 The origins and growth of the significant institutions of modern economic life are traced.
 Offered as demanded.

-48. Money and Banking.
+48. MONEY AND BANKING.
 Second semester.
 3 credits.

-The development of money, credit and banking; the place of each in the modern economy.
+The development of money, credit and banking, the place of each in the modern economy.